WICG/observable/README.md

 });
 ```

-**Issue**: See https://github.com/domfarolino/observable/issues/3 for discussion
+**Issue**: See https://github.com/domfarolino/observable/issues/3 about having
-about having the Observable constructor being able to register teardown upon
+the Observable constructor being able to register teardown upon unsubscription.
-unsubscription.

-While custom Observables can be useful on their own, the primary use case we
+While custom Observables can be useful on their own, the primary use case they
 unlock is with event handling.
 Observables returned by the new
 `EventTarget#on()` method are created natively with an internal callback that
 uses the same [underlying